-Stock-Based Compensation - On January 1, 2006, BioTime adopted Statement of Financial Accounting Standards ("SFAS") No. 123 (Revised 2004), "Share-Based Payment" ("SFAS 123(R)") which requires the measurement and recognition of compensation expense for all share-based payment awards made to directors and employees including employee stock options based on estimated fair values.
-SFAS 123(R) supersedes BioTime's previous accounting policy using the intrinsic value method under Accounting Principles Board Opinion ("APB") No. 25, "Accounting for Stock Issued to Employees" for periods beginning in fiscal 2006.
-In March 2005, the Securities and Exchange Commission issued Staff Accounting Bulletin ("SAB") No. 107, "Valuation of Share-Based Payment Arrangements for Public Companies", which provides supplemental implementation guidance for SFAS 123(R).
+Stock-based Compensation - On January 1, 2006, BioTime adopted Statement of Financial Accounting Standard ("SFAS") 123 (revised 2004), "Share-Based Payment" ("SFAS 123(R)") which requires the measurement and recognition of compensation expense for all share-based payment awards made to directors and employees including employee stock options based on estimated fair values.
+SFAS 123(R) supersedes BioTime's previous accounting using the intrinsic value method under Accounting Principles Board Opinion ("APB") No. 25, "Accounting for Stock Issued to Employees" for periods beginning in fiscal 2006.
+In March 2005, the Securities and Exchange Commission issued Staff Accounting Bulletin No. 107 ("SAB107") relating to SFAS 123(R), which provides supplemental implementation guidance for SFAS 123(R).
 BioTime has applied the provisions of SAB 107 in its adoption of SFAS 123(R).

-Upon adoption of SFAS 123(R), BioTime has continued to utilize the Black-Scholes Merton option pricing model which was previously used for BioTime's pro forma disclosures under SFAS 123.
-BioTime's determination of fair value of share-based payment awards on the date of grant using an option-pricing model is affected by BioTime's stock price as well as assumptions regarding a number of highly complex and subjective variables.
-These variables include, but are not limited to, BioTime's expected stock price volatility over the term of the awards, and the actual and projected employee stock options exercise behaviors.
+Upon adoption of SFAS 123 (R), BioTime has continued to utilize the Black-Scholes Merton option pricing model which was previously used for BioTime's proforma disclosures under SFAS 123.
+BioTime's determination of fair value of share-based payment awards on the date of grant using an optionpricing model is affected by BioTime's stock price as well as assumptions regarding a number of highly complex and subjective variables.
+These variables include, but are not limited to, BioTime's expected stock price volatility over the term of the awards, and the actual and the projected employee stock options exercise behaviors.
 The expected term of options granted is derived from historical data on employee exercises and post-vesting employment termination behavior.
 The risk-free rate is based on the U.S Treasury rates in effect during the corresponding period of grant.
 Because changes in the subjective assumptions can materially affect the estimated value, in management's opinion, the existing valuation models may not provide an accurate measure of the fair value of BioTime's employee stock options.
 Although the fair value of employee stock options is determined in accordance with SFAS 123(R) and SAB 107 using an option-pricing model, that value may not be indicative of the fair value observed in a willing buyer/willing seller market transaction.
 See Note 8 for additional information.